AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/opportunity-filters-and-triggers.md

 ![](assets/image2015-6-11-12-3a33-3a48.png)

-Para acionar seus campos personalizados de oportunidade, use o acionador **Oportunidade Atualizada** e escolha o campo no menu suspenso:
+Para acionar seus campos personalizados de oportunidade, use o acionador **Oportunidade é Atualizada** e selecione o campo no menu suspenso:

 ![](assets/image2015-6-11-12-3a33-3a34.png)